 On 1 March 2009, France/EUROMARFOR handed over the command of MTF to Belgium.
 On 30 May, Belgium handed over the command of MTF to Italy.
 Italy transferred the MTF authority to Germany on 31 August, and Italy assumed command again on 1 December 2009.
 On 24 February 2011, Brazil assumed the command of MTF and has held it for almost 10 years.
 On 15 January 2021, command of UNIFIL’s Maritime Task Force passed to Germany, which has held it since then.

-Since the start of its operations on 15 October 2006, MTF has hailed 97,377 ships and referred 14,381 of those vessels to the Lebanese authorities for further inspections, at sea or land.
+Since the start of its operations on 15 October 2006, MTF has hailed about 113,800 ships and referred about 16,200 of those vessels to the Lebanese authorities for further inspections, at sea or land.